svgeesus/EuroMPE/Duophonic/MPU-board.md

 - 34 RST-Display  (any convenient)
 - 35 DC-Display (any convenient)

-The three connectors for SPI 1 are 8-pin whose pinout is (pin1 is square pad)
+The three connectors for SPI 1 are 8-pin whose pinout is (pin1 is square pad).
+The two for PerfDAC are:

 - GND
 - 3V3